aws-samples/serverless-patterns/documentdb-stream-lambda-eventbridge-cdk/README.md

 The following resources will be provisioned:

-- A Lambda Function that process the changes from an already existing Amazon DocumentDB Database and sends them to an EventBridge Bus
+- A Lambda Function that processes the changes from an already existing Amazon DocumentDB Database and sends them to an EventBridge Bus
 - An AWS CDK Custom Resource Lambda Function that enables the CDC of Amazon DocumentDB onto the stream Lambda Function
 - A VPC Endpoint for the AWS Lambda Service (This is crucial to enabling the Lambda Event Source Mapping off of the Amazon DocumentDB Database)
 - A VPC Endpoint for the AWS Secret Manager Service (This is crucial to allow the Lambda Event Source Mapping off of the Amazon DocumentDB Database)
 - An EventBridge Bus that will receive changes from the Lambda and publish them to an EventBridge Rule
-- An EventBridge Rule that receive the changes for bus and publish them to given targets for further processing
+- An EventBridge Rule that receives the changes for the bus and publishes them to given targets for further processing
-- A Lambda Function that acts as a target for the EventBridge Rule and further process the changes
+- A Lambda Function that acts as a target for the EventBridge Rule and further processes the changes

 ## Testing